 The farm is located directly below the Cerro Verde National Park and receives the natural attributes of this microclimate.
 This makes the coffee produced at this farm of very good quality.

 5. Finca El Liston

 Finca El Liston is located in the colorful town of Tacuba in the department of Ahuachapan.
 This is an area where you can go hiking and get the Salvadoran coffee experience, as well as enjoy the natural beauty of the region.
 Furthermore, ecotourism is a popular activity in the area.

-So, if you haven’t had the opportunity, travel to El Salvador and visit one of the places on the coffee route; there, you can bear witness as to what it takes to make a cup of coffee; in addition to sampling the products.
+If you haven’t had the opportunity, travel to El Salvador and visit one of the places on the El Salvador coffee route; there, you can bear witness as to what it takes to make a cup of coffee; in addition to sampling the products.